jobs

 * `python_params`:

-A list of parameters for jobs with Python tasks, for example
+A list of command-line parameters for Python tasks.
+ASCII characters

 * `spark_submit_params`: